-If autumn results in less than favourable conditions across a lot of the state, many may be going into winter with less pasture in front than desired.
-So how can you increase the pasture growth rates across the winter period to improve how much feed we grow?
+When autumn results in less than favourable conditions, you may be going into winter with less pasture than required.
+This article covers methods to increase the pasture growth rates during the winter period to improve how much feed is grown.

 Did you know that you can double the growth rates of pasture through winter through the grazing management of the pastures?

 A farm in Gippsland grazed two paddocks side by side in winter.
 One paddock was grazed for two days, the other had stock in for six days.
 Both paddocks were strip grazed but stock were not excluded from re-grazing the areas of the paddocks they had access to the day before.

 When pasture growth rates were measured a month later the paddock grazed for two days had a growth rate of 18 kgDM/ha/day.
 The paddock that was grazed for six days had half the growth rate at 9 kgDM/ha/day.
 The difference in leaf size of the regrowing pastures was also vastly different between the two paddocks.
 The paddock that had been grazed for six days contained plants that were less than half the size of the plants in the two day grazed paddock.
 The much smaller leaf size was impacting on the amount of sunlight plants could capture, influencing the amount of energy they could produce and therefore reducing the growth rate.

 Are there ways you could minimise the effects of back-grazing in the system?
 Options include running temporary troughs off your main trough and moving the new strip, fencing it behind.
 Or, using electric fencing to create a laneway in the paddock back to the water source, or perhaps run the strip fences wagon wheeled off the water point.